AntoniCarolMateo/CurriculumVitae/README.md

 ## Currently

-Studying GTIDIC, Grau en Técniques d'Interacció digital i Computació.
+Studying GTIDIC, <a href="http://www.grauinteraccioicomputacio.udl.cat/en/index.html">Degree in Digital Interaction and Computing Techniques</a>, starting over summer the 3rd year.
 Working on my own projects in order to grow in expirience and knowledge.

 ---
 ## Education